 If you want that expressed in something you can just listen to, then Crawia might offer an excellent place to start.

 Crawia is a new recording project for Sling's Siôn Richards - who we have already noted as having a rare talent as a singer-songwriter.
 As the project moves up to full speed two quite magnificent songs have been have been released in the last six months - Perlau and a new version of Bradwr.
-They herald a 2018 debut album that we are drumming our fingers on the desk waiting to hear; we took the chance to ask Siôn five questions to find out more.
+They herald a 2018 debut album that we are drumming our fingers on the desk waiting to hear; we took the chance to ask Siôn a few questions to find out more.

 You first recorded Bradwr for a Pontio based project, how did that come about?